mekowalski/Udemy-Redux-Section/README.md

-##Udemy Redux Section
+# Udemy Redux Section

+Notes, thoughts and concerns with Redux from the Udemy React with Redux course

-//Kowalski, are you there??
+Kowalski, are you there??